Introducing the ForrestBrown R&D dictionary

 Tax definition – 1.
 X marks the spot … in box 650 or 655 in your CT600.

-R&D definition – 1. eX-HMRC inspector: we have one of them on our team at ForrestBrown.
+R&D definition – 1. eX-HMRC inspector: we have two of them on our team at ForrestBrown.

 Y is for: yield \ yeeld \